AlexGarcias/SmartContract/ReadMe.md

 Developer: Solidity 0.5.11, HTML, CSS, Web3.js;

-1. Note: Read the Yellow Paper;
-2. Note: each Id_ is a specific Smart Contract.
+Note: each Id_ is a specific Smart Contract.
 We can link all Smart Contract in the Primary Key (Person/Owner), as follow:

 Person Data